 Franco is starring in and directing the adaptation of the Steve Erickson novel, now in postproduction.

 Alchemy has acquired North American rights to James Franco's Zeroville, an adaptation of the acclaimed Steve Erickson novel, with Megan Fox co-starring.

-Alchemy is planning to release the film, now in post-production, in 2016.
+Alchemy is planning to release the film, which is now in postproduction, in 2016.
 Set against the backdrop of late 1960s Hollywood, the dramedy is directed by Franco from a screenplay by Paul Felten and Ian Olds.

-Jeff Deutchman, Alchemy’s vp of acquisitions, negotiated the deal with Michael Mendelsohn, Patriot’s CEO.
+Alchemy vp acquisitions Jeff Deutchman negotiated the deal with Patriot CEO Michael Mendelsohn.
 Tim Haslam’s Embankment is shopping the film internationally.